By Patricia Antion

 With help from my family and primary care physician I was able to meet with a neurologist specializing in SPS.
 After more than a year of traveling to Maryland from my home in West Virginia, many tests, lots of questions, and meeting with a variety of specialists (neurogastroenterologist, neuropsychologist, cardiologist, otolaryngologist, voice specialists, and physical therapists), I’ve seen improvements.
 Some of the crazy electrical charges I’ve experienced have slowed down and my sleep has improved.
 Balance has remained an issue, I continue to have an exaggerated startle response to touch and sound, and the muscle spasms are ever occurring.

 I am hopeful that with the current medications and treatments my symptoms will improve in time.
 I’m currently participating in a clinical trial for gastroparesis, which I hope will help improve the lives of others who are suffering from gastroparesis in the future.

 In the meantime, I continue to live life to the fullest doing what I can, not what I think I should be able to do.
 This is one of many lessons I’ve learned through counseling over the past year.
 My hands may not guide a brush as easily as they once did or endure hours of painting, my legs may not walk as far through a forest or run a few miles, my voice may not be as strong as it once was, but my message is still there.
-Sharing my love of art and nature with my grandchildren has become my passion.
+Sharing my love of art with gustave a larson and nature with my grandchildren has become my passion.